 - You don’t deeply understand your ideal client’s problems and desired solutions in enough detail.
-(It’s virtually impossible to understand everyone’s problems and desired solutions!)

 - You struggle to create offers.
 You might spend a lot of time doing custom packages or one-off programs, and you struggle to create a signature offering that you’re known for.

 - You burn out, trying to serve all the people, all of the time.

 Not niching down is a no-win game.
 One that can leave you frustrated and exhausted.
 And who wants that?

 Common challenges with choosing your niche

 If you’re like most coaches, you’ve spent hours thinking about your niche.
 You’ve likely brainstormed, asked for advice in Facebook groups, and narrowed it down somewhat.
 But maybe you’re still stuck.